the 12 hacks of Christmas 🎄

 money money money podcast blog 12 hacks of Christmas

 Take a look at your total.
-Factor that into your spending plan throughout the year, or if its closer to Christmas, start putting this cash away every pay cycle so there are no nasty surprises.
+Factor that into your spending plan throughout the year, or if it’s closer to Christmas, start putting this cash away every pay cycle so there are no nasty surprises.
 You need to know ahead of time what you will be spending, and work to that limit.

 Pro tip: if you want to take this to the next level you could take your Christmas budget out in cash, and only spend the cash you have, avoiding the use of debit or credit cards.
 There’s something about using physical cash that helps conceptualise how much you really have to spend.